visgl/math.gl/docs/modules/geoarrow/physical-layouts.md

 ```

 The envelope contains semantic facts that cannot be recovered reliably from raw buffers.
 Each
-chunk has the same encoding, dimension, and coordinate layout but owns its logical `length`,
-validity, and physical views.
+chunk owns its logical `length`, validity, and physical views.
+Homogeneous columns declare
+encoding, dimension, and layout at the column level.
+Dense-union children may override those
+properties independently, which is required for mixed Point Z/Point M collections.

 ## Geometry nesting